cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletNull.rst

 getActualCpuTime
 ^^^^^^^^^^^^^^^^

-.. java:method:: @Override public double getActualCpuTime(Datacenter datacenter)
+.. java:method:: public double getActualCpuTime(Datacenter datacenter)
    :outertype: CloudletNull

+   Gets the total execution time of this Cloudlet in a given Datacenter ID.

+   :param datacenter: the Datacenter entity
+   :return: the total execution time of this Cloudlet in the given Datacenter or 0 if the Cloudlet was not executed there

 getActualCpuTime
 ^^^^^^^^^^^^^^^^